Modern immigration to the United Kingdom: Restrictions against immigration from Commonwealth

-By 1972, only holders of work permits, or people with parents or grandparents born in the UK could gain entry – significantly reducing primary immigration from Commonwealth countries.

-Immigration as influenced by the EU (1983–2022)

 The British Nationality Act 1981, which was enacted in 1983, distinguishes between British citizens and British Overseas Territories citizens.
 It also made a distinction between nationality by descent and nationality other than by descent.
 Citizens by descent cannot automatically pass on British nationality to a child born outside the United Kingdom or its Overseas Territories (though in some situations the child can be registered as a citizen).
 Immigration officers have to be satisfied with a person's nationality and identity and entry can be refused if they are not satisfied.

 During the 1980s and 1990s, the civil war in Somalia led to a large number of Somali immigrants, comprising the majority of the current Somali population in the UK.
 In the late-1980s, most of these early migrants were granted asylum, while those arriving later in the 1990s more often obtained temporary status.
 There has also been some secondary migration of Somalis to the UK from the Netherlands and Denmark.
 The main driving forces behind this secondary migration included a desire to reunite with family and friends and for better employment opportunities.